deepbsd/deepbsd.github.io/_posts/2018-05-22-Saying_Goodbye_to_My_Molar.markdown

 pushed out of the way.
 We're talking about some serious surgery here, folks.
 This is not a trivial procedure, apparently.
 It takes about 8-months after the extraction to get a working implant.

+I have an appointment with the oral surgeon tomorrow at 3pm.
+I'm not sure what will happen then.
+I probably will have the tooth extracted at that time.
+He will probably look at the underlying bone structure and sinus layout.
+He will probably estimate the success probability of a bone graft and an implant.
+I could be eating mush for a while.

 It's possible I won't be a candidate for this decision.
 In that case, the only options will be to leave a hole or construct a bridge.
 Sounds to me like constructing a bridge might be even